Solo Travel in Mexico

-We love Mexico and although it really comes under North America, we have included it within Central America so that you can tag it onto your Latin America itinerary.
-Contrary to belief, you won’t find tequila-loving locals all wearing sombreros and shouting “Arriba Arriba” (except the tourists on the east coast!).
+We love Mexico and contrary to belief, you won’t find tequila-loving locals all wearing sombreros and shouting “Arriba Arriba” (except the tourists on the east coast!).
 Instead you’ll find a country full of culture, warm friendly people and a climate that makes it a year-round destination.

 When you go solo Mexico is a perfect base for exploring Latin America and with history dating back to the Mayan and Aztec times, its archeology does not disappoint.
 Explore the ancient city of Coba, the cliff-top ancient Mayan ruins of Tulum or Chichen Itza, a UNESCO World Heritage Site, 1,500 years old.
 This is one of the most famous Mayan temples in Mexico.

 But if you’re looking for somewhere less crowded Palenque is just as impressive and nearby waterfalls amongst the lush jungle adds to its attraction.
 The archaeological ruins of Palenque National Park aren't as visited as Chichen Itza but they are still amongst the best things to do in Mexico.
 From Palenque make sure to venture into the Lacandon Maya heartland for the lesser-known and more romantic ruins.